- Privacy Act 1988

 (b) Referral Form Information

 We may collect your Personal Information if someone refers you to us.
-The Personal Information we collect includes your name, address, who the referral was made by, contact details, specialised supports, date of birth, financial details, whether you need assistance, background, behaviours and identified risk.
+The Personal Information we collect includes your name, address, who the referral was made by, contact details, date of birth, financial details, whether you need assistance, background, behaviours and identified risk.

 We may also obtain Personal Information about you that is collected by Australian Government agencies or other bodies.